Claudia da Silva

 With my expertise in a wide range of therapeutic approaches I can consider myself as an eclectic therapist and believes in the power of the therapeutic relationship, I have extensive experience in counselling and trauma work, and commitment to ongoing professional development, I am well-equipped to provide comprehensive support to my supervisees.
 I am dedicated to assisting supervisees from diverse backgrounds and creating a safe and inclusive therapeutic environment.
 I consider myself a Neurodiverse Supervisor, with a culture-sensitive approach, and proud to support First Nations people.

 Moreover, as a member of the Australian College of Supervisors, I am enthusiastic about mentoring practitioners through reflective practice supervision, helping them enhance their skills and professional growth.

-I am a convenor and founder of the ACA Brazilian Chapter.
-This proficiency enables me to support clients and supervisees effectively and empathetically while respecting their cultural and linguistic needs.
+I am convenor and founder of the ACA Brazilian Chapter.
+This proficiency enables me to support clients and supervises effectively and empathetically while respecting their cultural and linguistic needs.

 I look forward to the opportunity to support you on your journey towards healing, growth, and professional development.